 Diagram of Raman Scattering Processes

 In their spectroscopic facet, Raman techniques are extensively used for the identification of chemical compounds as well as the characterization of the bond structure and solid-state structure of the investigated materials.
-On the other hand, Raman microscopy has proven to be a useful tool to determine the local temperature in heterogeneous systems.
-In the most common approach for this application both the Stokes and Anti-Stokes peaks are registered and their relative intensities (IS and IAS) are correlated to the local temperature of the illumination spot according to the following equation in case solid-state semiconductors; where the and are the frequencies of the Stokes and Anti-Stokes modes, and is the frequency of the generated/annihilated phonon.
+On the other hand, Raman microscopy has proven to be a valuable tool for determining the local temperature in heterogeneous systems.
+In the most common approach for this application, both the Stokes and Anti-Stokes peaks are registered, and their relative intensities (IS and IAS) are correlated to the local temperature of the illumination spot according to the following equation in case solid-state semiconductors; where the and are the frequencies of the Stokes and Anti-Stokes modes, and is the frequency of the generated/annihilated phonon.

 Raman thermal imaging of integrated circuits or other microelectronic devices provides useful information about temperature gradients.
 The images below show the thermal maps acquired by Raman thermometry in the case of AlGaN/GaN HFET when applying 40V (VSD) and ISD = 25 mA.
 The Raman thermal maps are registered at different depths; in the GaN layer (boom left) and in the SiC layer (bottom right).
 The figure illustrates the formation of a hot spot under the region between the gain and the drain that affects in a lesser extent to the temperature distribution within the SiC underlayer.

 Raman temperature map of GaN and SiC layers in an operative HFET systems

 Although the technique is generally applied to steady-state temperature mapping, it is also eventually used to characterize the transient-state temperatures during pulse operation.
-Time-resolved Raman thermography can be used to measure temperature transients with nanosecond temporal resolution.
+Time-resolved Raman thermography can measure temperature transients with nanosecond temporal resolution.

 Time-resolved Raman thermography on 125 microns HEMT located area

 The figure shows the transient thermal response of a GaN-on-SiC HEMT measured using time-resolved Raman thermography.
 It is shown that there is a high-temperature peak between the gate an the drain which leads to the formation of steady state hot spot.

 How it works